 DEVIL

-Dismiss my view, if you like.
-I say only that Joe is on his way, not free but not so mired, as you fear.
-I am an outsider, yes, but I am also your dearest friend.
+I say only that Joe is on his way, not free but not so mired as you fear.
+I am an outsider, yes, but I am also a member of your family as much as that is possible.
+His enthusiasm gives me hope.
+We should all route for his Don Juan whatever that may mean.

 Light fades out but illuminates another part of the stage where JOE stands before a microphone.
 He sings about catharsis, revelation, and the importance of not wasting time.
 ACTORS from the play within the play form the CHORUS.